university-bootcamp/coding-environment/mac.md

 # Apple Macintosh Development Environment setup

-These instructions will install a web development coding environment on your machine and set up all the required accounts that you will need.
+These instructions will install a web development coding environment on your machine and set up all the required accounts that you will need on your Apple Macintosh computer.

 ## Step 1: Create web development accounts

 You will need to use two different services in the process: GitHub & Heroku.

-**Note:** You may be prompted if you want to install programs on your machine when setting up GitHub and Heroku account — you will not need to install these programs yet.
+> **Note:** You may be prompted if you want to install programs on your machine when setting up GitHub and Heroku account — you will not need to install these programs yet.

 ### GitHub